 Cable ties will help you secure the cables down to the metal case if there are some cable mounts.
 Cable ties can also be used to generally tidy up a bunch of cables so if you’re thinking of tucking them away under your drives then tie them together first.

 Tie bases work hand in hand with cable ties.
 The bases have a sticky side allowing you to mount it anywhere in your case that requires it.
 The top of the base usually has a four-sided hole allowing you to slip a cable tie through and secure the cable to the base.

 It would be handy to have some cable snips as they are often the best tool for the job and they make it easier when chopping away the unwanted extra bit of the cable tie.
 Don’t worry though scissors will do a good enough job and won’t hinder the aesthetics on the cable management but watch out for the sharp corners.

 If you are considering cable management for your already built system then it would be best to start from the beginning.
 Remove components and unplug everything then give the case a clean and start fresh on the build with cable management in your mind.
 This may seem like a longer approach but it will make it easier in the long run and produce better results.

 Most of the components will slot into the pc in a predetermined slot and that is where it will remain, for others there is some wiggle room and you can move things around a little bit to try and ease cable management.
 You may want to put your GPU in a different slot due to a cable maybe being a bit too short and looking stretched.
-You can utilise the bottom HDD tray to cover any excess cables you failed to tidy up in your system and you can even mount SSD’s to the back panel with some cases giving you a different cable management option.
+You can utilize the bottom HDD tray to cover any excess cables you failed to tidy up in your system and you can even mount SSD’s to the back panel with some cases giving you a different cable management option.